dbierer/php-class-notes/php-cert-dec-2022.md

 Last: http://localhost:8884/#/2/40

 ## Homework
+For Mon 05 Dec
+* Quiz questions for "Arrays" topic
+* Quiz questions for "I/O" topic
+* Quiz questions for "Functions" topic
+* Mock Exam #1 (to be uploaded in class via Zoom)

 For Fri 02 Dec
 * Quiz questions for "Basics" topic
 * Quiz questions for "Data Formats and Types" topic